Compliance Updates Needed To Meet HIPAA 2024 Final Rules

 Confidentiality of Substance Use Disorder

 The U.S. Department of Health & Human Services (HHS) issued the 42 CFR Part 2 Final Rule on April 6, 2024, which modified and aligned the Confidentiality of Substance Use Disorder (SUD) Patient Records to comply with HIPAA and HITECH regulations.
 This is designed to provide clarity for both covered entities and patients since confidentiality concerns often prevent patients from seeking treatment for mental health and substance abuse disorders.
+Compliance is required by February 16, 2026.

 Notably, the Final Rule allows a single consent for all future uses and disclosures of treatment, payment, and healthcare operations.
 Since HIPAA compliance is now required, it means that HIPAA-covered entities and business associates that receive records under this consent to redisclose the records in accordance with HIPAA regulations, and they must also follow breach notification guidelines.